AlgoMathITMO/SynEvaRecSimulator/README.md

   - notebooks.
 Contains experiments (see Experiments section).
   - synthetic_data.
 Contains synthetic datasets.

- Besides this, there are two Jupyter notebooks with work example of the models used duting experiments.
+ Besides this, there are two Jupyter notebooks with examples of the models used duting experiments (AutoRec.ipynb, CollobarativeModel.ipynb).

 ## Data
 We use two types of datasets in the study: